LMBernardo/octoled/README.md

 # OctOLED

+### THIS PLUGIN IS EXPERIMENTAL AND IS CURRENTLY IN A PRE-RELEASE STATE!

 Allows OctoPrint to display simple text on a SSD1306 OLED screen.
 Enables static text setting from preferences.
 Specifically designed for the Raspberry Pi B+ using pins 3 and 5 for I2C data, but should work with any setup as long as there is an I2C display at address 0x3C.

 ### TODO:
 1. Expose API functions to enable other plugins to control the display